 Applicants who wish to take courses for personal fulfillment or career enhancement can apply as non-degree-seeking applicants.
 To qualify for this status, applicants must be at least 21 years of age and must be a high school graduate or have a GED.

 Non-degree-seeking students can earn no more than 60 semester hours.
 Students can apply these hours toward an undergraduate degree after admission as a degree-seeking student.
 Admission as a non-degree-seeking student does not guarantee admission as a degree-seeking student.
 Non-degree-seeking students who wish to enroll in upper level courses requiring prerequisites must provide the appropriate department head with an official transcript to verify completion of the prerequisite courses.

 Former UTC students, international students, and applicants denied admission to UTC may not enroll as non-degree-seeking students.
 Non-degree-seeking students are not eligible to receive academic advising or financial aid.
-Non-degree-seeking students must maintain a 2.0 institutional cumulative grade point average in order to continue enrollment at UTC.
+Non-degree-seeking students must maintain a 2.0 grade-point average in order to continue enrollment at UTC.

 Adult Degree Seeking Students

 Applicants 25 or older who wish to receive a Bachelor's degree must apply through Adult Services.

 The Adult Services Center (Margaret Daniel, Director) is located in Room 278 of the University Center (Hours of operation: 11 a.m. - 7 p.m., Monday through Thursday; 11 a.m. - 5 p.m., Friday; and 10 a.m. - noon, Saturday).
 The Center provides individualized advisement, registration, fee collection, and other University services for non-traditional students.
 Telephone: (423) 425-4485